 Adopt a Lion

-In just 20 years African lion populations have fallen by 43% and as few as 20,000 remain in the wild today.
+In just 20 years the population of African lions has fallen by 43% and as few as 20,000 remain in the wild today.

 Adopt a lion today, and help David Shepherd Wildlife Foundation (DSWF) as we: